error-reporter/web-ext-error-reporter/API.md

 {
  sendReports: {
     toEmail = 'homerjsimpson@example.com',
-    // In what language to display example for the error reporting form. inLanguages = ['en'],
+    // In what language to display a template for the error reporting form.
+    // Use only those languages that your support team may understand. inLanguages = ['en'],
   },
   onNotificationClick = defaultClickHandler,